Recipe by Katie Mae

 1/3 cup cashews

 ¼ cup pumpkin seeds

-- When the nuts are dark golden brown, remove them from the oven.
+- Remove them from the oven.
 Let them sit for 10 minutes before eating.
-As they cool, they will be crunchy.

 When you first take them out of the oven, they will be a bit soft.
 As they cool they will become crunchy.
 Do NOT let them stay in the oven until they are crispy, as they will most likely just burn.
 Store these in either a jar or an airtight container at room temperature.